AnthonyTechnologies/python-styleguide/tests/unit_tests.md

 ## 4 Test Semantics and Syntax

-Tests should conform to the semantics and syntax described in [Semantics Guidelines](../semantics.md) and the Syntax topics â€”
-[Formatting](../syntax/formatting.md), [Naming](../syntax/naming.md), [Typing](../syntax/typing.md), [Docstrings](../syntax/docstrings.md),
-[Comments](../syntax/comments.md), [Strings](../syntax/strings.md), [Exceptions & Error Messages](../syntax/exceptions_error_messages.md),
+Tests should conform to the semantics and syntax described in [Semantics Guidelines](../semantics.md) and the Syntax topics — [Formatting](../syntax/formatting.md), [Naming](../syntax/naming.md), [Typing](../syntax/typing.md), [Docstrings](../syntax/docstrings.md), [Comments](../syntax/comments.md), [Strings](../syntax/strings.md), [Exceptions & Error Messages](../syntax/exceptions_error_messages.md),
-[Logging](../syntax/logging.md), and [Resources](../syntax/resources.md) â€” but in some cases it may be necessary to deviate from the general guidelines.
+[Logging](../syntax/logging.md), and [Resources](../syntax/resources.md) — but in some cases it may be necessary to deviate from the general guidelines.
 The following sections describe semantics and syntax which take precedence over the general styleguide.

 ### 4.1 Assertions